hierynomus/sshj/README.rst

 * password and publickey authentication
 * command, subsystem and shell channels
 * local and remote port forwarding
-* scp + complete SFTP version 3 implementation
+* scp + complete sftp version 3 implementation

 To get started, have a look at one of the examples.
 Hopefully you will find the API pleasant to work with :)